-This Health Sector Spotlight is adapted from CCS’s 2024 Philanthropy Pulse report to provide an in-depth look at the data provided by 82 survey respondents from that sector.
+This Health Sector Spotlight is adapted from CCS’s 2025 Philanthropy Pulse report to provide an in-depth look at the data provided by 81 survey respondents from that sector.

-Survey respondents represented the following types of healthcare organizations:
+Survey respondents represented the following types of healthcare organizations.

-fundraising practices
+fundraising practices at Healthcare Institutions

 health sector projections and priorities